dmbarbour/glas/docs/GlasNamespaces.md

 A file is loaded from an abstract source.
 This is supported through a few primitive definitions and conventions:

-* `(%load Src) : d:Data` - loads external resources at compile-time, returning data.
+* `(%load Src) : d:Data` - loads external resources at compile-time, returning as embedded data.
 This operation may diverge if Src is malformed or unreachable.
-* `$src : Src` - by convention, a module receives a '$src' argument representing its own abstract Src, providing a root for relative file paths.
 * `%src.*` - constructors for abstract Src data.
-All constructors are relative to another Src, thus we require an initial '$src' to get started.
+All constructors are relative to another Src.
+A module must be parameterized by its Src.
   * `(%src.file FilePath Src) : Src` - evaluates to an abstract Src representing a FilePath relative to another Src.
 When loaded, returns an *optional binary*, treating 'does not exist' as a valid state.
-For other errors (e.g. unreachable, permissions issues) the loader diverges and logs a compile-time error.
+For other errors (e.g. unreachable, permissions issues) the loader diverges with a compile-time error.
     * Note: glas systems forbid relative paths, absolute paths, and files or subfolders whose names start with ".".
 See *Controlling Filesystem Entanglement*.
   * `(%src.dvcs.git URI Ver Src) : Src` - returns a Src representing a DVCS git repository.
 If loaded, returns a boolean (whether the DVCS is found).
 Use '%src.file' to access files relative to repo root.
-  * `(%src.an Annotation Src) : Src` - here Annotation is represented by embedded data.
-It is not observed by the loader, but is available later in context of runtime reflection on sources, e.g. `sys.refl.src.*`.
+  * `(%src.an Annotation Src) : Src` - Annotation is ignored in most contexts, but is available later when reflecting on sources for debug output or projectional editing.
+  * `(%src.an.local Src) : Src` - enforces locality, forbids restricts constructing remote sources relative to returned source.

 It is feasible to extend Src, e.g. Mercurial, content-addressed globs, HTTP.
 Perhaps we'll eventually support extension of '%src.\*' constructors through the runtime configuration.
 But, for now, git and files are adequate.

 After loading the file, it must be compiled.
 This is also supported through primitives and conventions:

-* `(%macro Builder)` - Builder must be a deterministic 0--1 arity program that returns a namespace AST on the data stack.
-This AST must represent a closed term.
-We validate the AST then evaluate and return the namespace term.
+* `(%macro Builder)` - Builder must be a deterministic 0--1 arity program that returns a closed-term namespace AST on the data stack.
+Returns the evaluated namespace term.
-  * Further linking, including injection of program primitives, depends on macro context, e.g. `((%macro Builder) e:())` to link the current environment.
-* `%env.lang.FileExt` - see *User-Defined Syntax*
+* `%env.lang.FileExt` - a front-end compiler; see *User-Defined Syntax* below

 An 'import' operation might construct an AST roughly of form `(Link (%macro (%do (%data (%load (%src.file FileName $src))) (Adapt %env.lang.FileExt))))`.